CormacOBroin-MSFT/FoundrySDKin10Days/README.md

 python app.py
 ```

 This will generate 10 exercise files (`exercise0.txt` – `exercise9.txt`) in the `exercises/exercises/` directory.
-There is a 20-second delay between each to avoid rate limiting.
+There is a 30-second delay between each to avoid rate limiting (~5 minutes total).

 ## Complete the Exercises